maggie202506/cudydocs-trial/docs/user_guide/switch/protocol_management.md

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/lldp-neighbor.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

-The LLDP Neighbor list displays information about adjacent devices discovered via LLDP.
+On the **Protocol Management >> LLDP Neighbor** page, you can view the information about the adjacent devices discovered via LLDP, including:

 - Local Port: The port on the local switch where the neighbor is detected.
 - Chassis ID: A unique identifier for the neighboring device’s chassis or system.